 Lock maintenance: Locks need graphite lubricant, not oil.
 Oil makes locks sticky over time.
 Use a graphite powder or spray once or twice a year.
 If keys stick, don't force them.
 Clean the key with alcohol and try again.

 Preventing rust: Metal cabinets rust in humid environments.
 If you're in a basement or humid climate, use desiccant packets inside drawers.
-Or run a dehumidifier in the room.
+Or run a desktop humidifier for dry offices to regulate environmental conditions.
 Surface rust can be removed with fine steel wool and touched up with matching paint.

 Weight distribution: Don't load only top drawers heavily while leaving bottom drawers empty.
 This creates instability.
 Fill from bottom to top or distribute weight evenly.
 And always close drawers completely.
 A partially open loaded drawer is a tipping hazard.